wpotrzebowski/python_training_ikon20/Follow-up.md

 ![ikon_21_nav](https://user-images.githubusercontent.com/4189922/135410009-fc27f61f-be7a-42db-97cb-a6f00cdffb1b.png)

 5. Then navigate to the folder with the cloned repository.
-6. *Optional - more info soon:* While jupyter basics and python basics should work without any problem, to be able to run other notebooks you will need to access aditional packages.
+6. *Optional:* While jupyter basics and python basics should work without any problem, to be able to run other notebooks you will need to access aditional packages.
 This can be done by installing packages in anaconda e.g.:
 *conda install  -c conda-forge  numpy matplotlib scipy pandas h5py hdf5 scikit-learn ipywidgets ase nglview scipp pythreejs ipympl ipykernel<=6.3.1*